cytopia/docker-dvwa/README.md

 DVWA has an official Docker image available at [Dockerhub](https://hub.docker.com/r/vulnerables/web-dvwa/), however by the time of writing this image did not receive any updates for 2 years.

-If you prefer an up-to-date version, choose this repository, as the image will always be built locally against the latest master branch of the [DVWA](https://github.com/digininja/DVWA) repository.
+If you prefer an always up-to-date version, use the here provided Docker Compose setup.
+The image will always be built locally against the latest master branch of the [DVWA](https://github.com/digininja/DVWA) repository.

 ## :tada: Install